n4xh4ck5/N4xD0rk/README.md

 # N4xD0rk
-Listing subdomanis about a main domain
+Listing subdomains about a main domain using the technique called Hacking with search engines.